Finite noncommutative geometries related to $F_p[x]$: Noncommutative geometry of and

 The trivial connection here can still be nonzero since $\nabla(a\extd x+b\mu)=\extd a\tens\extd x+\extd b\tens\mu$ for all $a,b\in A_2$, and corresponds geometrically to what we might expect on an affine line.
-The other connections are more unexpected and it is remarkable that for each metric we find a unique nontrivial one.
-The existence of a second `nonclassical' quantum Levi-Civita connection was also a feature in the concrete model in \cite{BegMa4}.
-The general case of nonconstant $\alpha,\beta$ in Proposition~\ref{F2levi} is much harder but can in principle be analysed in the same way with additional $\extd\alpha,\extd\beta$ terms entering.
+The other connection in each case is more unexpected and it is remarkable that for each metric we find a unique other one.
+The existence of such a second `nonclassical' quantum Levi-Civita connection was also a feature in the concrete model in \cite{BegMa4}.
+The general case of nonconstant $\alpha,\beta$ and non-constant connection coefficients in Proposition~\ref{F2levi} is much harder but can in principle be analysed in the same way with additional $\extd\alpha,\extd\beta$ terms entering in the equations for the connection.